The Complete Guide to the 17-Mile Drive from Monterey to Carmel

 15. Pebble Beach Golf Links

 No public course can match the championship pedigree of Pebble Beach Golf Links.
 If you’re looking to play, a round at Pebble Beach costs more than $500.
-The other 3 public courses (Spyglass, Spanish Bay and Del Monte) are a bit more affordable.
+The other three public courses (Spyglass, Spanish Bay and Del Monte) are a bit more affordable.

 16. The Pebble Beach Equestrian Center